Why This Project Exists

 What This Project Includes

-2. Dusun Dictionary – A database of Dusun words and short phrases, meant to serve as daily-use references.
+- Dusun Dictionary – A comprehensive database of over 12,000 (as of January 2026) Dusun words and phrases, serving as a daily-use reference.
 The dictionary is updated regularly and open to public suggestions.
-It may also serve as valuable data for future AI and NMT training to help bring Dusun to platforms like Google Translate.
+It provides the foundation for all AI-powered features and may serve as valuable training data to help bring Dusun to platforms like Google Translate.

-3. Learning Dusun Grammar & Usage – A structured lesson module covering key aspects of the Dusun language, including sentence construction, pronouns, negation, affixes, adjectives, prepositions, demonstratives, interrogatives, and more.
-This section is continually updated to include new insights and examples, with a focus on natural usage rather than formal textbook rules.
+- Learning Dusun Grammar & Lessons – Structured educational content covering key aspects of the Dusun language, including sentence construction (VSO word order), pronouns, negation, affixes, adjectives, prepositions, demonstratives, interrogatives, and more.
+This section is continually updated with new insights and examples, focusing on natural usage rather than formal textbook rules.

 Looking Ahead